Floer theory for the variation operator of an isolated singularity: Variation operator via the closed-open map

 We have a relative family of squared phase function $\overline\Lambda_t: L \times [0, 1]\to S^1$ by replacing $\Omega_0$ with $\Omega_t$.
 This can be viewed as a homotopy between $\overline \Lambda_{0}$ and other $\overline \Lambda_{t}$.
 We conclude that we have a one-parameter family $\Lambda_{t}: L\times [0,1] \to \R$ of lifts.
 Since $\rho^*\Omega_{t_0} = \Omega_{t_0+1}$, one obtains a canonical grading $(\rho^{-1})^*\Lambda_{1}$ on $\rho(L)$.

-Let $\rho_t: M_0 \to M_t$ be a symplectic parallel transport \cite[Chapter(8k)]{S08} around a circle on the base.
-Then one gets a moving boundary condition
+Let $\rho_t: M_0 \to M_t$ be a symplectic parallel transport \cite[Chapter(8k)]{S08} around a circle in the base.
+Then one obtains a moving boundary condition

 from $L_0=L$ to $L_1= \rho_1(L)$.
-A grading structure transports accordingly because our $\{\Omega_t\}$ is defined as a family of volume forms induced by the fibration.
-This boundary condition can be equivalently expressed as a "branch cut" version; by abuse of notation, we write
+The grading structure is transported accordingly because our $\{\Omega_t\}$ is defined as a family of complex volume forms induced by the fibration.
+This boundary condition can be equivalently expressed as a `branch cut' version.
+By abuse of notation, we write

 with a jump at $t_0 \in (0,1)$.
-They correspond to two equivalent descriptions of pseudo-holomorphic curves twisted by $\rho$.
-When a boundary condition has the cut, we may put a branch cut on the domain of the curve and twist the map along the cut by $\rho$, so its boundary condition will jump at the branch cut.
-Alternatively, we may interpret the same map as a pseudo-holomorphic section of, for example, a symplectic mapping tori associated with $\rho$ (with appropriate insertions):
+These correspond to two equivalent descriptions of pseudo-holomorphic curves twisted by $\rho$.
+When a boundary condition includes a branch cut, we may place the branch cut on the domain of the curve and twist the map along it by $\rho$, causing the boundary condition to jump at the branch cut.
+Alternatively, we may interpret the same map as a pseudo-holomorphic section of a symplectic mapping torus associated with $\rho$ (with appropriate insertions):

-{\em We mostly stick to the "branch cut" description in the paper}.
-From now on, $L$ is understood as a Lagrangian submanifold equipped with grading and spin structure, while $\rho(L)$ is always considered as a graded Lagrangian $\left(\rho(L) , (\rho^{-1})^* \Lambda_1\right)$.
+{\em We mostly stick to the `branch cut' description in the paper}.
+From now on, $L$ is understood as a Lagrangian submanifold equipped with a grading and a spin structure, while $\rho(L)$ is always considered as a graded Lagrangian $\left(\rho(L) , (\rho^{-1})^* \Lambda_1\right)$.